proDsuman/Drupal-8/README.md

 This is a demo Drupal site which was built in the [Drupal Live Site Build (Using Bootstrap)](https://www.youtube.com/playlist?list=PLL73GOh1BF-l3EoSLA9wb0888n7ybc4ER) video series.

-**WARNING: THIS SITE SHOULD NOT BE USED IN PRODUCTION.
-USE AT YOUR OWN RISK.
-UPGRADES WILL NOT BE SUPPORTED.**

 ## Installation

 This site can be set up in two ways: using [Lando](https://docs.lando.dev/basics/installation.html) or custom LAMP/MAMP/XAMPP.